stefcatalan/coe332/TrackingTheISS/README.md

   "2022-057T12:00:00.000Z"
 ]
 ```
-or a list of dictionaries of a queried key
+or a list of dictionaries of a queried key.
 ```ruby
     "sighting_date": "Thu Feb 24/05:01 AM",
     "spacecraft": "ISS",